MaciekTalaska/why_rust/slides/what_is_rust.md

 * used to build building blocks for others
 * efficiency/little overhead
 * inlining assembly

-Note:
-* operates on low level
-* designed to build services for higher abstraction layers
 * good for creating drivers, parts of OS
 ====